go101/golds/README.md

   * Shows the package-level value list of a package-level type.
   * Shows uses of package-level declared types/constants/variables/functions (by clicking the `type`/`const`/`var`/`func` keywords).
 * Smooth code view experiences (good for studying Go projects without opening IDEs):
-  * Click a local identifier to highlight all the occurences of the identifier.
+  * Click a local identifier to highlight all the occurrences of the identifier.
   * Click a use of a non-local identifier to jump to the declaration of the non-local identifier.
   * Click the name of a field or a method in its declaration to show its uses (only for package-level named struct types now).
     If the name represents a method, in the uses page, click the _(method)_ text to show which interface methods the method implements.